telerik/ajax-docs/api/server/Telerik.Web.UI/BulletSeries.md

 For a data-binding scenario define the field for the target value.

+###  HighlightAppearance `SeriesAppearance`

+Defines the highlight appearance settings of the series

 ###  Items `SeriesItemCollection`

 The Items collection is Obsolete.
 Use the SeriesItems collection to specify the series items.